First part Mothers made from wire – love in the laboratory

 ~~~~~~~~~~~~~~~~~~~

-John Watson, another renowned behaviourist, had written: “Do not overindulge them.
+Another renowned behaviourist, John Watson, wrote of child-rearing: “Do not overindulge them.
 Do not kiss them goodnight.
 Rather, give a brief bow and shake their hand before turning off the light”.

-Harlow, on the other hand, maybe because was deprived of it, wrote: “Hug saves!
+On the other hand, possibly because he had been deprived of it himself, Harlow wrote: “Hugs save!
 Embrace your children!”

 ~~

-At the end of 1950s he was still conducting the torturing experiments of love, but he was looking for it outside his home.
-He had extramarital affairs and two children who didn’t trouble himself to embrace them.
-Clara Mears, “Ms IQ of 155” abandoned him.
+By the end of 1950s, he was still conducting the tortuous experiments of love, but he was looking for it outside his home.
+He had extramarital affairs and two children whom he did not trouble himself to embrace.
+Clara Mears, known as “Ms. IQ of 155”, abandoned him.

-Harlow didn’t even notice that the house was deserted of his family.
-He had love affairs with students, although his male students loathed him for he was an utterly tyrannical man.
+However, Harlow barely even noticed that his family had deserted their home.
+He continued to conduct love affairs with his students, although his male students loathed him, as he was utterly tyrannical.

 ~~{}~~

-One of the devices was shooting out retractable spikes to the babies.
-Another version was blasting so cold and forceful air that the infant monkeys were thrown back against the bars of their cages, screaming.
+One of the devices shot out retractable spikes towards the babies.
+Another version created such a cold and forceful blast of air that the infant monkeys were thrown back against the bars of their cages, screaming.

-There was also another version that was drenching them with cold water, as well as the Ultimate Iron Maiden that was stabbing them.
+Another version drenched the infants with cold water, as well as the Iron Maiden, which stabbed them.

 ~~

-Harlow was curious to see what the babies would do, even though he was already suspecting it: the babies kept coming back.
+Harlow was curious to see what the babies would do, even though he already suspected it: the babies kept coming back.

-No matter what Mother did to them, they were coming back for a little affection, to caress the towel before Mother stabs them again.
+No matter what their surrogate mother did to them, they kept returning to it in search of a little affection, to caress the towel before the mother stabbed them again.

 ~~{}~~